emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

       ( is-contravariant-representable-is-pre-∞-category A is-pre-∞-category-A b)
       ( ϕ)
       ( f)

+-- Same as the above but without the contravariant transport.
+-- This unfolds a composition triangle to a square with an identity component
+#def id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( x y a : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  : ( t : Δ¹) → hom A (f t) a
+  := \ t s →
+    recOR
+      ( s ≤ t ↦
+        ( witness-comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)
+          ( t , s)
+      , t ≤ s ↦
+        ( comp-id-witness A x a
+          ( comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)) (s , t))

+-- We apply the transformation phi to the square just constructed.
+#def transformation-id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : ( t : Δ¹) → hom A (f t) b
+  := \ t → ϕ (f t) (\ s → id-codomain-square A is-pre-∞-category-A x y a f v t s)

+-- This extracts the diagonal composite of the square.
+#def diagonal-transformation-id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : hom A x b
+  :=
+    \ t →
+    transformation-id-codomain-square A is-pre-∞-category-A a b x y f v ϕ t t

+-- One half of transformation-id-codomain-square.
+#def witness-comp-transformation-id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : hom2 A x y b f (ϕ y v)
+    ( diagonal-transformation-id-codomain-square
+      A is-pre-∞-category-A a b x y f v ϕ)
+  :=
+    \ (t , s) →
+   transformation-id-codomain-square A is-pre-∞-category-A a b x y f v ϕ t s

+-- The associated coherence.
+#def coherence-witness-comp-transformation-id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : ( comp-is-pre-∞-category A is-pre-∞-category-A x y b f (ϕ y v))
+    = ( diagonal-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
+  :=
+    uniqueness-comp-is-pre-∞-category A is-pre-∞-category-A x y b f (ϕ y v) ( diagonal-transformation-id-codomain-square
+          A is-pre-∞-category-A a b x y f v ϕ)
+      ( witness-comp-transformation-id-codomain-square
+          A is-pre-∞-category-A a b x y f v ϕ)

+-- The other half of transformation-id-codomain-square.
+#def witness-id-transformation-id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : hom2 A x b b
+    ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)) ( id-hom A b)
+    ( diagonal-transformation-id-codomain-square
+      A is-pre-∞-category-A a b x y f v ϕ)
+  :=
+    \ (t , s) →
+   transformation-id-codomain-square A is-pre-∞-category-A a b x y f v ϕ s t

+-- The associated coherence.
+#def coherence-witness-id-transformation-id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : ( comp-is-pre-∞-category A is-pre-∞-category-A x b b
+      ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)) ( id-hom A b))
+    = ( diagonal-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
+  :=
+    uniqueness-comp-is-pre-∞-category A is-pre-∞-category-A x b b
+    ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)) ( id-hom A b)
+    ( diagonal-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
+    ( witness-id-transformation-id-codomain-square
+          A is-pre-∞-category-A a b x y f v ϕ)

+#def simplified-coherence-witness-id-transformation-id-codomain-square
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v))
+    = ( diagonal-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
+  :=
+    zag-zig-concat (hom A x b)
+    ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)) ( comp-is-pre-∞-category A is-pre-∞-category-A x b b
+      ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)) ( id-hom A b))
+    ( diagonal-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
+    ( comp-id-is-pre-∞-category A is-pre-∞-category-A x b
+      ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v))) ( coherence-witness-id-transformation-id-codomain-square
+      A is-pre-∞-category-A a b x y f v ϕ)

+#def naturality-contravariant-fiberwise-representable-transformation**
+  ( A : U)
+  ( is-pre-∞-category-A : is-pre-∞-category A)
+  ( a b x y : A)
+  ( f : hom A x y)
+  ( v : hom A y a)
+  ( ϕ : (z : A) → hom A z a → hom A z b)
+  : ( comp-is-pre-∞-category A is-pre-∞-category-A x y b f (ϕ y v))
+  = ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v))
+  :=
+    zig-zag-concat (hom A x b)
+    ( comp-is-pre-∞-category A is-pre-∞-category-A x y b f (ϕ y v)) ( diagonal-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
+    ( ϕ x (comp-is-pre-∞-category A is-pre-∞-category-A x y a f v)) ( coherence-witness-comp-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
+    ( simplified-coherence-witness-id-transformation-id-codomain-square
+        A is-pre-∞-category-A a b x y f v ϕ)
 ```

 For any pre-∞-category $A$ terms $a b : A$, the contravariant Yoneda lemma